 Dr. Jacquelyn Lewis-Harris

-Assistant Professor of Education and Director of the Center for Human Origin & Cultural Diversity.
+Associate Professor of Education and Director of the Center for Human Origin & Cultural Diversity.

 Education: Dr. Lewis-Harris received her PhD at Washington University, St. Louis in 2005.
 She joined the Anthropology Department in Fall 1997.